 Traditionally, inventory control and order management processes were considered behind-the-scenes functions.
 But modern-day customers want to stay in the loop too.
-A recent IBM research report revealed that over 72% of the customers want to know the company’s inventory status.
-Their purchase decision depends on the availability, delivery expedition, and stock quality.
+A recent IBM research report revealed that over 72% of customers want to know the company’s inventory status.
+Their purchase decision depends on availability, delivery expedition, and stock quality.

 Why Should Organizations Optimize Inventory and Order Management?

 The demand for customized products and tailored services has risen dramatically in the last couple of years.
-Customers not only want high-quality, reliable offerings, they also expect a seamless and intuitive customer experience.
+Customers not only want high-quality, reliable offerings, but they also expect a seamless and intuitive customer experience.

-Purchase decisions are no longer transactional; they’ve become a value-added, key business differentiator, and unique business proposition.
+Purchase decisions are no longer transactional; they’ve become a value-added, key business differentiator and unique business proposition.

 QuickBooks is a prominent name in the world of inventory control and order management.
 Let’s delve deeper and learn how to optimize inventory using QuickBooks.